loldcv/rin-dc-bot/readme.md

 3) Run the following in your terminal: `npm install`
 4) Run the following in your terminal: `node index.js`

+Tip: You can use `nodemon index.js` during development in order to restart the bot whenever a file changes

 ## License

 MIT